-Suppose Nifl ends up having damage reduction in her arsenal.
-In that case, she will continue to take in even more damage, making her all the more susceptible to intaking damage and even potentially deadly.
+- Suppose Nifl ends up having damage reduction in her arsenal.
+In that case, she will continue to take in even more damage, making her all the more susceptible to taking damage and even potentially deadly.

-She is also incredibly to cavalry-based weapons, as she will also intake 1.5 bonus damage from these types of weapons, and some examples include that of the Keen Blarwolf.
+- She is also incredibly weak to cavalry-based weapons, as she will also intake 1.5 bonus damage from these types of weapons, and some examples include that of the Keen Blarwolf.

-Last but not least, she is not good with crossing trenches, and this is typically not good, as it may severely hinder the way she is usually able to make use of her insane mobility to quickly reach enemies by moving across the spaces and killing them off.
+- Last, but not least, she is not good with crossing trenches, and this is typically not good, as it may severely hinder the way she is usually able to make use of her insane mobility to quickly reach enemies by moving across the spaces and killing them off.
 It only slows her down and makes her more vulnerable to enemy attacks.
-Read up on our Fire Emblem Warriors Three Hopes Linhardt Guide while you’re at it!

 Nifl is known to be a pretty solid character, and with some of the insane skills in her arsenal, she is known to be one of the best characters to summon for and invest in. as for her ranking, she is known to be an A-ranked unit, specifically for those Fire Emblem players that end up rerolling their characters, and want to get her!